gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 <!--* learning and improving technique-->
 As a climber early in their climbing career, you’ll probably want to learn and improve your technique as well.
 For the shoe, that means not only enabling you to properly employ techniques and step with precision, but also surviving your climbing when your technique isn’t yet up to snuff and you’re leaving more rubber on the wall than you should.
-A thicker outsole or a rubber compound favouring durability are beneficial for that.
+A thicker outsole or a rubber compound that doesn’t sacrifice durability for peak performance are beneficial for that.

 <!--* what makes a common beginners’ model? is this unavoidable?-->
 Hence, many common beginners’ shoe models look somewhat similar: